 | Insurance | Borne by the lessee throughout the term |

-Warning: Installation in a manager’s private residence, even if partially used for business purposes, may trigger requalification as a taxable benefit in kind.
-The tax administration can verify the reality of the display through documentary checks (photographs, floor plans).
+Installation in a manager’s private residence, even if partially used for business purposes, may trigger requalification as a taxable benefit in kind.
+The reality of the display can be verified through documentary checks such as photographs and floor plans in the event of an audit.

 | Lease type | Balance sheet position | Recording of payments |